rmtachi/cleaning-project/CodeBook.md

 ## Dataset Information

-The original dataset is stored on the UCI machine learning repository ([here]), and the source is from Universit&#224 degli Studi di Genova.
+The original dataset is stored on the UCI machine learning repository ([here]), and the source is from Universit&#224; degli Studi di Genova.
 The data records the 3-dimensional acceleration and 3-dimensional angular acceleration for 30 subjects performing six activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING).
 Each activity was sampled at 50Hz, with duration ranging between approximately 25 and 40 seconds.
 The data was then processed in a number of steps, summarized below:

 1. Pre-processed for noise and captured in 2.56s (128 readings at 50 Hz) sliding windows.
 2. Run through a series of filters and transforms to produce 33 primary variables.
 3. A number of statistics were computed on each variable, creating a total of 516 variables for each window (refered to as the feature vector).
-4. ** Each variable was normalized to the range [-1,1] across all feature vectors.** Therefore, the feature vectors are **unitless**.
+4. **Each variable was normalized to the range [-1,1] across all feature vectors.** Therefore, the feature vectors are **unitless**.
 5. Subjects were randomly partitioned into a training set with 21 subjects and test set with 9 subjects

 A full description of the data can be found on the site linked to above and corresponding `README.txt` and `features_info.txt` file in the dataset.